ABOUT AFRICA YOGA PROJECT

-Africa Yoga Project educates, empowers, elevates and employs youth from Africa using the transformational practice of yoga.
+Africa Yoga Project Educates, Empowers, Elevates and Expands Employment with youth in Africa using the transformational practice of yoga.
 Our vision is to create opportunities for youth to step into their greatness, become self-sustaining and leaders in their communities.

 The Africa Yoga Project organization began in 2007 with three questions:

 - Could yoga positively transform lives across race, nationality, age, gender and economic status?

 - Would yoga be valued when offered at no cost to the student?